algorithmixx/tunator/README.md

 ## Author
 *Tunator* was created by Gero Scholz, Germany, Bad Nauheim in January 2019.

+## Ideas for new features
+Apart from open Issues there is a [list of ideas for new features](https://github.com/algorithmixx/tunator/blob/master/TODO.md).

 ## Contributing
 Contributions are welcome!
 I'd love to hear any ideas for how this application could be functionally extended or become more user-friendly.
 Also suggestions for **new lessons** or **translations of existing lessons**